-OurType is Fred Smeijers' web site and foundry established in 2002.
-The venture was started in cooperation with Rudy Geerarts of FontShop Benelux, and today also includes Corina Cotorobai and Rudy Geeraerts.
-Smeijers is research fellow at Plantin Museum in Antwerp, and professor of type design at the Hochschule für Grafik und Buchkunst in Leipzig.
+OurType was Fred Smeijers' web site and foundry established in 2002.
+He broke up with OurType in 2017 and started Type Tailors in 2018.
+The venture was started in cooperation with Rudy Geerarts of FontShop Benelux, and in the end also included Corina Cotorobai and Rudy Geeraerts.
+Smeijers is research fellow at Plantin Museum in Antwerp, and professor of type design at the Hochschule für Grafik und Buchkunst in Leipzig, and visiting professor at the Royal Academy of Arts in The Hague.
+In April 2018, Fred Smeijers and Corina Cotorobai announced that they would be starting a new foundry.
 Fred Smeijers (b.
-1961) studied at the Schol of Art at Arnhem.
-He created the following typefaces:
+1961) studied at the School of Art at Arnhem, and he worked as a typographic advisor to the reprographic company Océ, then became a founding member of the graphic design practice Quadraat, which provided the name for his first published typeface (FontFont, 1992).

 - Renard (at Enschedé, after letters by Hendrik van den Keere, 1998; see discussion here).